 The small city of Scottville has a downtown paved and shaded mall, handy for a picnic lunch while doing some shopping.

-At McPhail Field there are sports venues, and soon to be added, a community playground.
+At McPhail Field there are sports venues, and a community playground.

 Picnicking- at the downtown mall, picnic tables and benches in area of dappled shade under Kentucky Coffee Trees